doorgan/blog/src/posts/2021/03/making-sense-of-elixir-(improper)-lists.md

   - elixir
 ---

-Deep dive into Elixir lists, trying to understand improper lists from first principles.
+A deep dive into the implementation of lists in Elixir

 <!-- excerpt -->